Find answers to the most frequently asked questions about the MPP, the application processing, living in Germany and learning German.

 Another way to become familiar with the German language is to take a course at one of the various Goethe Institutes all over the world.
 Click here to find out where German language courses are offered.

-International students whose knowledge of German is not proficient enough for the purpose of studying at university level are required to continue taking semester-long German-as-a-foreign-language classes as part of their MPP studies (within the “basics and language module”).
+International students who are not proficient in German (CEFR level of less than A2) are required to take German-as-a-foreign-language classes as part of their MPP studies (within the “language module”).
 There are several levels of German courses available.
+In these courses, you will learn the basics of German grammar, vocabulary, and conversation skills.

 No. German courses and other foreign language courses are included in your tuition fees.